Tending the Flame

 Come, let’s tend this flame together…

 The annual Song Leader Reunion is a place where you can return every year, as a community of practitioners, to fill up your cup with inspiration, connection, and learning to bring back to your communities.
+You’ll have a chance to lead each other in song, explore different topics, and stoke the fire of our shared dream of bringing singing back to this aching, beautiful world.

 This reunion is open to the three cohorts who have completed the Song Leader Training.
 All are welcome, whether or not you’ve started your own group, are leading folks in song, or are simply continuing to soak up the magic of our time together.